SamanthaBooth81/clay_and_fire/README.md

 - Price (High to Low)

 These were tested by checking the first and last price of the items on the page to check they sorted correctly.

-- Rating (Low to High)
-- Rating (High to Low)

-These were tested by checking the first and last rating of the items on the page to check they sorted correctly.

 - Name (A to Z)
 - Name (Z to A)